-) are positive or negative whole numbers, with no predefined size limit beyond the system’s memory limitations.
-This allows handling very large integers without concerns about overflow.
+In Python, integers (int) are positive or negative whole numbers, with no predefined size limit (only the limitations of system memory).

 In Python, integers can be declared in the following ways: